Article for advanced usersInformation on this page is intended for users with advanced technical knowledge.

 Here an example of the update in progress:

 During the update, new status messages appear about every 15-20 seconds.
 When no more status messages are sent, the update has completed.
 The last two messages should read “Destroying context” and “Active session”.

 After a successful update, the Industrial Nodes and Industrial Nodes 6 will perform a restart.
 This can take up to 5 minutes.

-Now you should verify the firmware version of your Industrial Node and Industrial Node 6 to make sure the update has been successful.
+Now you should verify the Treon Aito for Industrial Node version to make sure the update has been successful.
 You can do this with the command line:

 sudo /usr/sbin/command_node -i BROADCAST -c GET,DEVICE,SWVER -t 60

-The return will give you the software release version of your Treon Industrial Node products.
+The return will give you the Treon Aito Release version of your Treon Industrial Node products.

 In case the update process does not go smoothly, please see if you can solve the issue with our Troubleshooting section.
 In case you need further help, please contact Treon Customer Support.